 You must not contact the examiners yourself.
 Your examination may be declared invalid if you do.

 Please ensure that you or your supervisor(s) make it clear if your thesis needs to be dispatched to an address that is not your examiner(s) home institution.

-The thesis must be presented in the format set out in the notes on presentation and binding of the theses.
+The thesis must be presented in the format set out in the notes on Presentation and binding of the these [DOC 63KB].
 The Research Degrees Office can provide information on companies that provide a thesis binding service, but offers no guarantee that the work will be carried out to the University of London specification.
 The candidate is responsible for ensuring that the work is carried out to the required standard.
 We do NOT accept spiral bound copies.

 Your supervisor is responsible for arranging the viva and keeping you and the Research Degrees Office informed of these arrangements.
 If you have any queries about the viva, please speak to your supervisor in the first instance.

 Students who have received financial support from external funding bodies such as Research Councils should acknowledge this according to the format stipulated by their funding body.
 Research Councils require the following to be included on the appropriate page: